streamingfast/substreams/docs/developers-guide/substreams-sink-postgres.md

 ### Purpose

 Learn how to use the StreamingFast [`substreams-sink-postgres`](https://github.com/streamingfast/substreams-sink-postgres) tool with this documentation.
 A basic Substreams module example is provided to help you get started.

-### Overview

-Use the StreamingFast [`substreams-sink-postgres`](https://github.com/streamingfast/substreams-sink-postgres) tool to pipe data extracted from a blockchain into a PostgreSQL database.

-### Accompanying code example

-Use the accompanying Substreams module to extract data from the Ethereum blockchain and route it into a protobuf for persistence in a PostgreSQL database.
-To customize the codebase to your needs, modify the `substreams.yaml`, `lib.rs`, `schema.sql`, `block_meta.proto`, and `Cargo.toml` files.
+We are going to showcase a Substreams module to extract data from the Ethereum blockchain and route it into a protobuf for persistence in a PostgreSQL database.

 ## Installation